joao-cypriano/backend-engineering-challenge/README.md

 ```

-python translation_delivery_time.py --input_file events.json --window_size 10
+python translation_delivery_time.py --input_file events.json --window_size 10 --output_file output.json

 ```

 * '--input_file': Path to the input JSON file containing translation events.
 * '--window_size': The size of the window for calculating the moving average.
+* '--output_file': The name of the JSON file that will be created as the output.

-The output will be printed to the console and also saved to 'output.json' in the same directory.
+The output will be printed to the console and also saved to '--output_file' in the same directory.

 ## Testing
 To test the application, you can provide sample input files and verify if the output matches the expected results.